The Real Story of Roanoke Virginia - The History of My New Home Town

 The city has made sure to use its historical "crossroads" status to its advantage and become a hub for UPS, and a prime spot for Eastern US regional offices (the city is the midpoint between New York and Atlanta)

-Roanoke has also taken advantage of its proximity to the Appalachian Trail, become a hiker's paradise, and developed more than 400 miles of trails (both paved and unpaved) throughout the area.
+Roanoke has also taken advantage of its proximity to the Appalachian Trail, becoming a hiker's paradise, and has developed more than 400 miles of trails (both paved and unpaved) throughout the area.
 Making it a great place to train for my goal of walking the Camino de Santiago (read about that here)

 Another big (and fun) revitalization project has been the festivals.
 To bring together what has historically been a fractured city, Roanoke has created a celebration (party) for practically every occasion.
 So almost every weekend, you can find a community event (party) downtown.